katja-cmd/katja-cmd.github.io/cmdline_course.md

 ---

 **Week 2: Navigating a UNIX System**

+Main topics:
 * The UNIX filesystem
 * Commands
 * Users, groups and file permissions
 * Working in a remote server

+The second week of this course included more navigating in the UNIX environment from the command line.
+Also connected to a remote system using SSH (secure shell protocol).

 _New commands I learned this week:_